tdechaize/tdechaize/README.md

 - 👋 Hi, I’m @tdechaize
 - 👀 I’m interested in devlopment on Windows and Linux
-- 🌱 I’m currently learning use of CMAKE
+- 🌱 I’m currently learning use of OpenGL on Linux : freeglut and GLX, with multi-screens and use "fullscreen" problems appeared in GLX, but i searche how resolve this (after many experience of use OpenGL on Windows).
+I find, it's sure, beacause freeglut is OK with fullscreen in multi-screens !!!
 - 📫 How to reach me, by mail : thierry.dechaize@gmail.com

 <!---